wendelinism/prolog-mcp-server/README.md

 A Dockerfile is provided in the `docker/` directory for containerized deployment.

-## Credits

 ## License

 MIT License - see LICENSE file for details.

 ## Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.
+Contributions are welcome.
+Feel free to submit issues and pull requests.

 ## Credits